wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

 ### Changed functionality

-A new minor version of the WAF node may contain the following changes:

-* Support for new installation options
-* Dropped support for unclaimed installation options
-* New WAF node features
-* Optimization of work of the WAF node

-The configuration of the previous version is automatically applied to the new version and does not require additional changes.
-When updating the cloud image, you should manually transfer the configuration files to the new version.
-Most of the new features are configured via the directives in configuration files.

-Before upgrading, please check the [set of changes](what-is-new.md) and consider a possible configuration change when planning the upgrade.
+WAF node 3.0 is **totally incompatible with previous WAF node versions**.
+Before updating the modules up to 3.0, please carefully review the list of [WAF node 3.0 changes](what-is-new.md) and consider a possible configuration change.

 ???
 "Set of changes in WAF node 3.0"
     **Changes in supported installation platforms**